-Historically Retail is about underpaid, overworked and high turnover employement.
-Difficult to manage the delivery of a great experience under these conditions.
+Historically Retail is about underpaid, overworked and high turnover employment.
+Difficult to manage the delivery of great experience under these conditions.

 Retail talents need to be compensated for what it delivers.
 Minimum pay is rarely enough to guarantee a living, and more than often current incentive schemes in retail are more prone to cause behaviours not in line with the customer experience you want.
 What is needed is a Total Reward Strategy for retail that includes fair and transparent pay conditions, relevant benefits and incentives linked to real productivity.
 (I discuss this in further detail here).

 It’s not just a question of fair pay, as the Aspen Institute has recently found out, but of delivering a true business case.